abachleda/FM_e-services/README.md

 ![Flow chart of e-services ](/images/schema_01.png)

-There are 4 different services in this repository:
+There are 4 type of services in this repository:
-* Missing Data Alers
+* Missing Data Alerts
 * Adverse CO2 concentration
-* PV Performance rtio
+* PV performance ratio
 * Building zones energy share

 # Installation